 Understanding Snowflake's Unusual Options Activity

-On Friday, shares of Snowflake (NYSE:SNOW) saw unusual options activity.
-After the option alert, the stock price moved up to $238.16.
+Snowflake (NYSE:SNOW) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $247.51 following the option alert.

 - Sentiment: BULLISH